-The database version of the Remembrance Book currently featured on this Website is an expanded and updated version of the one developed in 2002.
+The database version of the list of those that died in the Halifax Explosion currently featured on this Website is an expanded and updated version of the one developed in 2002.
 The revision incorporates details from a newly-discovered source of information, and adds many corrections provided by visitors to this Website.

 The newly-discovered source of information is an official register of Explosion fatalities.
 So great was the catastrophe of 6 December 1917 that within days, government officials decided to open a special ledger-book in order to record the names and details of the victims both those who died immediately and those who succumbed to injuries and disaster-related illnesses in the weeks and months following the Explosion.
 When the register was closed in December 1918, it contained 1,631 entries.

 Over the years the ledger was kept in the Nova Scotia Vital Statistics Office; in 2004 it was transferred to the Archives.
 The 1,631 names recorded in the book have now been integrated into the existing electronic database and all 272 pages in the register have been digitized.
 These pages now form part of the revised Website, linked directly to individual names in the database.